atscott/angular/TYPED_ROUTER_CONTEXT.md

 3.  **`.setResolvers()` method**: This method allows resolver functions to be attached to a route after its initial definition.
 This is a key feature for architectural modularity, as it allows resolvers to be defined in separate files from their routes, preventing circular module dependencies.

-4.  **`fullPath` property**: Each `RouteBuilder` instance will have a `fullPath` property.
-This property is not available at creation time but is calculated when the route tree is provided to the router.
-It provides a type-safe string that can be used for navigation and in `injectRoute`, avoiding "magic strings".
+4.  **`id` and `fullPath` properties**: Each `RouteBuilder` instance will have an `id` and a `fullPath` property.
+These properties are not available at creation time but are calculated when the route tree is provided to the router.
+The `fullPath` provides a type-safe string that can be used for navigation and in `injectRoute`, avoiding "magic strings".
+The `id` is a unique identifier for the route within the tree.

 5.  **Standard `children` and `loadChildren`**: The fluent `.addChildren()` method is removed.
 The `RouteBuilder` instances returned by `createRoute` are composed into a route tree using the familiar `children` and `loadChildren` properties.